Requirements of both parties

 In addition, under section 48 of the OC Act, an owners corporation may choose to be involved and may serve notice on the lot owner requiring the lot owner to carry out the necessary repairs, maintenance or other works and may recover as a debt from the lot owner any costs expended by the owners corporation for the rectification (s 49).

 An example of a situation that can arise regarding fences is where a courtyard belonging to the front lot owner and enclosed by a fence borders a municipal council footpath on one side and a driveway that is common property on another side.
 In this case, as local government is exempt from maintaining the fence adjacent to the path, the lot owner has total liability for this expense and shares liability with the owners corporation for that part of the fence that borders the common property.
-In the absence of owners corporation rules to the contrary, provided the fence is in good repair, the colour may be solely determined by the lot owner.
-(For further information on fences, see “Fences” in Neighbours and noise).
+In the absence of owners corporation rules to the contrary, provided the fence is in good repair, the lot owner can choose the fence’s colour.
+(For more information on fences, see “Fences” in Neighbours and noise.)